-Funeral set for Nashville rock musician killed in robbery
+Memorial set for Nashville rock musician killed in robbery

 NASHVILLE, Tenn.
-(AP) — A memorial service is planned in Tennessee for musician Kyle Yorlets after the frontman for the rock band Carverton was killed during a robbery.
+(AP) — Mourners plan to gather Monday at a memorial service in Tennessee for musician Kyle Yorlets after the frontman for the rock band Carverton was gunned down during a robbery.

-The Nashville-based band says in a statement the service will be held Monday at Belmont University, Yorlets’ alma mater.
+The service will be held at Belmont University, Yorlets’ alma mater, the Nashville-based band said in a statement.
 The band says “all are welcome to come and celebrate the life of Kyle.”

-Metropolitan Nashville police say the 24-year-old was fatally shot outside his Nashville home Thursday.
+Yorlets, 24, was fatally shot outside his home Thursday, Metropolitan Nashville police said.

-A police statement says five youths in a stolen pickup truck took his wallet, demanded the keys to his vehicle and shot him when he refused.
-Authorities later arrested the youths at a Nashville store and recovered two stolen, loaded pistols.
+Five youths in a stolen pickup truck were in an alley behind Yorlets’ home when they spotted him outside, police said in a statement.
+They are accused of stealing his wallet, demanding the keys to his vehicle and shooting him when he refused.

 Most Read Entertainment Stories